prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Testing

 Once you have all the set up code in place and all your prefabs and object-arrays are linked through the editor, we can test out the code.
-If everything is set up correctly, you'll see 4 tanks of different colours appear at the spawn-points for each of your game instances.
-You should also see that the position of each colour of tank is the same for each game:
+If everything is set up correctly, you'll see 4 tanks of different colors appear at the spawn-points for each of your game instances.
+You should also see that the position of each color of tank is the same for each game:

 ![](img/RTGame/18.png)